 There is a raging war inside of me.
 The resulting blaze and smoke of this battle is evident while I am shaking and crouching under my blanket.

 It all started a few days ago when the enemy gained unwelcome entrance to my domain.
-Perhaps these intruders escaped from another territory by a sneeze in which they could travel up to 20 feet at 100 miles per hour, and they usually travel as a mob with 40,000 others of their gang.
+Perhaps these intruders escaped from another territory by a sneeze in which they could travel up to 20 feet at 100 miles per hour, and they usually travel as a mob with other members of their gang (a sneeze can have 40,000 droplet particles and can release up to 200 million viruses).

 They got a foothold on my borders through my nasal and airway passageways.
 It’s really difficult to close all the entryways unless I quit breathing all together.
-The invaders then broke through my barriers and overwhelmed my sentinels.
+The invaders then broke through my barriers and overwhelmed my sentinels (usually takes 1,000 viral particles to get infected).
 I should build a border wall and have Mexico pay for it.
 Hah!

 As soon as there was a breach in my initial defenses, my border guards alerted the headquarters and radioed for back-up.
 They have identified these infiltrators and relayed their profile to the central intelligence.